-Penned by Bob Perry, best known for associating the term “performance” with cruisers, the Lafitte 44 deviates from Perry’s performance formula to focus on comfort and style.
-The Lafitte is a heavy displacement double-ended cruising yacht specifically “overbuilt” to travel the world in comfort and safety.
+Penned by Bob Perry, best known for associating the term "performance" with cruisers, the Lafitte 44 deviates from Perry's performance formula to focus on comfort and style.
+She's a heavy displacement double-ended cruising yacht specifically "overbuilt" to travel the world in comfort and safety.

 During the mid 1970s, the boom years for cruising boats, many American designs were being outsourced to boatyards in Taiwan.
 It made sense to utilize the good exchange rate and the Taiwanese craftsmanship was both inexpensive and competent.
 Designer Bob Perry, arguably the most important designer of the modern cruising boat era was on the forefront of this trend; some say nearly every boat to come out of Taiwan had Perry's name attached in some way.
 The Lafitte 44 was one of the larger boats to result from this era.

-The Lafitte 44 was the brainchild of Mike Lewis of the California-based Pacific Far East Industries, he commissioned Perry to design the boat and Chung Hwa Boatworks of Taiwan was selected to build it.
-To oversee production, George Olivet was appointed and much of the boat’s consistency of quality can be attributed to him.
+The initial concept came from Mike Lewis of the California-based Pacific Far East Industries.
+He commissioned Perry to design the boat and chose Taiwanese boatbuilder Chung Hwa Boatworks to build it.
+To oversee production, George Olivet was appointed and much of the boat's consistency of quality can be attributed to him.
 Olivet went off to oversee the entire production run, enduring two ownership changes of the parent company as well as a mysterious 6 months in Taiwanese prison where he managed to continue work on the project.
 With Olivet, the Lafitte became one of the first Taiwanese-built yachts to enjoy continuous US onsite supervision to ensure quality.
 It is said that Olivet’s supervisory skills and management talent was used as an example to help move Taiwan boatbuilding from the “Dragonboat” era.

-Perry who penned the boat in late-1976 was in the middle of a string of of 44 footers including the Norseman 447, the Nordic 44, and the Cheoy Lee 44.
-He comments, “I got to know what you could do in 44 feet quite well”.
-The Lafitte was Perry’s design number 100 and legend has it the night after Perry finished the design, the owners of PFEI went out to celebrate and named the boat after the Chateau Lafite wine they were drinking, but they drank too much and misspelt the the name.
+Perry penned the boat in late-1976, during this time he was in the middle of a string of of 44 footers including the Norseman 447, the Nordic 44, and the Cheoy Lee 44.
+He comments, "I got to know what you could do in 44 feet quite well".
+Interestingly, the Lafitte just happened to be Perry's design number 100 and urban myth has it that the night after Perry finished the design, the owners of PFEI went out to celebrate and named the boat after the Chateau Lafite wine they were drinking, but they drank too much and misspelt the the name.
 Lewis informs us that Lafitte is the name of the godson of one of the PFEI investors.

 The first boat was introduced in 1978.
 Initially the boats were built without fittings installed, to be completed in California because Taiwan did not yet have enterprise zones to allow duty-free foreign hardware.
 Later boats were completed in Taiwan when this situation was remedied.
 In 1981 ownership of the concern passed from Lewis to Tom Flemming who changed the name to "Lafitte Yachts" (owners can check their hull serial numbers; starting at hull #30 the serial prefixes switched from PFE to LFT).